Restoring Images Captured in Arbitrary Hybrid Adverse Weather Conditions in One Go: Methodology

 Existing all-in-one restoration approaches rely on distillation \cite{chen2022learning}, degradation guidance \cite{li2022all}, and querying \cite{valanarasu2022transweather} to gain knowledge of different degradations.
 Although these methods achieve excellent performance for non-overlapping degradation, they are limited in modeling the joint characterization of hybrid multiple degradations.
-Our intuition is that regardless of the degradation type image suffered, the restored result should be a degeneration-agnostic high-quality clean image.
-Thus, we innovatively treat the unified learning of multiple degradations as a domain adaptive problem and cultivate the degradation-agnostic adaptive restoration network via discriminative adversarial learning scheme.
-In contrast to Li \emph{et al.} \cite{li2020all} that strives to reserve degradation cues to train multiple feature extractors, we dedicate to back-constraining the restoration network to yield consistent degradation-agnostic ideal images.
+Our intuition is that regardless of the degradation type image suffered, the restored result should be a degeneration-independent high-quality clean image.
+Thus, we innovatively treat the unified learning of multiple hybrid degradations as a domain adaptive problem and cultivate the degradation-independent adaptive restoration network via a discriminative adversarial learning scheme.
+In contrast to Li \emph{et al.} \cite{li2020all} that strives to reserve degradation cues to train multiple feature extractors, we dedicate to back-constraining the restoration network to yield consistent degradation-independent ideal images.

-Based on the concept of adversarial gaming, the discriminator aims to identify from the restored image which degradations it suffered.
-On the contrary, the restoration network endeavors to yield consistent untracked images to confuse the discriminator.
-The detailed engraving is given in Fig. \ref{figure_osdr}.

-\emph{Discriminator Training.} Given the restoration output $R = Network(D)$, we forward $R$ to discriminator $Dis$ to distinguish the type of weather degradation from the restored image.
+\textbf{Discriminator Training.} Given the restoration output $R = Network(D)$, we forward $R$ to discriminator $Dis$ to distinguish the type of weather degradation from the restored image.
 The training of the discriminator can be regarded as a multilabel classification task, and the cross-entropy loss objective can be defined as:

 where $n$ denotes the number of degenerate types, $t_i = 1$ if $I$ suffer from degradation $i$ else $t_i = 0$.